 - Residents will have improved access to health care facilities and economic opportunities.

-- The GNWT is currently working to attain land use permits for the geotechnical investigation program for granular sources, followed by bridge abutments, and bridge approaches.
+- The GNWT is currently working to attain permits for the project and complete the design packages.

-- Summer 2020: Regulatory approvals and permits expected
+- Spring 2022: Regulatory approvals and permits expected